Following is detailed information to help you make course decisions for fall before you register in July. Please read it carefully and thoroughly!

 Language selection and placements

-Proficiency in a second language through the Intermediate Level (i.e., the 103 course for Chinese and Japanese; the 201 course for French, German, Latin, and Spanish) is a graduation requirement at Kalamazoo College.
+Proficiency in a second language through the Intermediate Level (i.e., the 103 course for Arabic, Chinese, Hebrew, and Japanese; the 201 course for French, German, Greek, Latin, and Spanish) is a graduation requirement at Kalamazoo College.
 Starting this requirement early has many benefits!

 Remember: you are required to take the placement exam for any language studied in high school or for which you have even minimal proficiency – even if, at this point, you do not intend on or are not sure about continuing in that language at K.